What to Do If You’re Under Investigation or Facing UCMJ Charges

 - Appeals process: The appeals process for military court cases is different than that for civilian court cases.
 Military court cases are appealed to the Court of Appeals for the Armed Forces (CAAF), which is a federal court that hears appeals from all military branches, while civilian court cases are typically appealed to a state or federal appellate court.

-Overall, the main difference between civilian court and military court is that military court is designed to address offenses committed by military personnel, while civilian court handles cases involving civilians.
+Overall, the main difference between a civilian court and a military court is that a military court is designed to address offenses committed by military personnel, while a civilian court handles cases involving civilians.

 At The Hanzel Law Firm, we assess each case for: